 - It can be useful to have access to the taskbar if you need to access any open application.
 Then once you get back to your slide show, you can click the Show Taskbar option again to hide the taskbar.
 The option is then no longer highlighted.

 - Display Settings: This option, when clicked spawns a drop-down menu, as shown in Figure 5.
-Here you'll get options to Swap Presenter View and Slide Show, also option to Duplicate Slide Show.
+Here you'll get options to Swap Presenter View and Slide Show, and also another option to Duplicate Slide Show.

 Figure 5: Display Settings drop-down menu